cln-io/mattermost-bridge/README.md

 A TypeScript-based bridge that forwards messages between channels on different Mattermost instances.
 Uses regular user accounts for authentication - no bot setup required!

-> This project was vibe coded by Claude Opus 4
+> This project was vibe coded with Claude Opus 4

 ## Screenshots